 ...What does this mean?

-Under the changes it is mandatory for all priority foods grown, produced or made in Australia to include the AMAG logo (the green and gold kangaroo and triangle emblem) together with a bar chart to indicate the proportion of Australian ingredients.
+Under the changes it is mandatory for all priority foods grown, produced or made in Australia to include the kangaroo logo (the kangaroo and triangle emblem which can be featured in green and gold or monochrome)together with a bar chart to indicate the proportion of Australian ingredients.
 Food manufacturers will be encouraged to include the origin of ingredients in additional detail on their labels.
-For example, banana bread sold in Australian supermarkets that contain 80 per cent Australian ingredients and 20 per cent of imported ingredients from multiple origins, would contain a country of origin label with the AMAG logo, an 80% bar chart and the description 'Made in Australia from at least 80% Australian ingredients'.
+For example, banana bread sold in Australian supermarkets that contain 80 per cent Australian ingredients and 20 per cent of imported ingredients from multiple origins, would contain a country of origin label with the kangaroo logo, an 80% bar chart and the description 'Made in Australia from at least 80% Australian ingredients'.

 ...Does this system apply to all food products?